Telling the stories of revolutionary holy women through art, writing, and special events.

 As an intersectionally ecofeminist organization, the Holy Women Icons Project seeks to empower marginalized women and to be an accomplice in the work for justice for ethnic and racial minorities, women, LGBTQs, people with differing abilities, immigrants and refugees, the poor, animals, the earth, and all living at the margins of society.

-The Holy Women Icons Project gives traditional iconography a folk feminist twist.
-View the gallery to catch a glimpse at the lives of holy women who have stood for justice, danced for freedom, and upset the status quo with revolutionary acts of peace, creativity, and brilliance.
+Looking for unique and revolutionary gifts?
+View our gallery to catch a glimpse at the lives of holy women who have stood for justice, danced for freedom, and upset the status quo with revolutionary acts of peace, creativity, and brilliance.

 We offer a variety of intersectional, justice-oriented events.
 Learn more about our retreats, workshops, and sermon series.
 Follow us as we build our small retreat center on the Big Island of Hawai'i!